KnapsackPro/knapsack-pro-core-js/README.md

        Turn on `Format On Save` checkbox.

-   From now on every change in code base will be automatically formatted by [Prettier](https://prettier.io/).
-[ESLint](https://eslint.org/) automatically fixes errors on every file save.
+   From now on, every change in code base will be automatically formatted by [Prettier](https://prettier.io/).
+[ESLint](https://eslint.org/) shows errors and warnings in VSCode.

 5. Write some code.